Benjamin Muse: Political career

 In 1941, Muse became the Republican Party's nominee for Governor of Virginia.
-He campaigned for repeal of the poll tax and other liberal reforms, and lost overwhelmingly in the general election on August 5, 1941 (winning just 17.6% of the votes) to Colgate Darden, who had the support of the Byrd Organization and won 80.6% of the votes cast.
+He campaigned for repeal of the poll tax and other liberal reforms, and lost overwhelmingly in the general election on November 4, 1941 (winning just 17.6 percent of the votes) to Colgate Darden, who had the support of the Byrd Organization and won 80.6 percent of the votes cast.
 Darden later became a good friend, and later, as President of the University of Virginia, led it through the Massive Resistance crisis discussed below.

 Writer, publisher and opponent of Massive Resistance

 During his World War II service in the U.S. Army, Muse, assigned to Washington, D.C., bought a farm in Manassas, Virginia (then a distant suburb).
 He founded and published a local newspaper, the Manassas Messenger, selling it in 1950 (it later became the Journal-Messenger) but continuing a related printing business until 1966.

 During the 1950s and early 1960s, Muse wrote a weekly "Virginia Affairs" column for The Washington Post.
 It chronicled problems resulting from racial segregation and policies of the Byrd Organization.
 He also criticized the NAACP for pushing for rapid school desegregation, especially in Prince Edward County.
 Muse also wrote about Southern affairs in The Nation and The New Republic.

 After both a three-judge federal panel and the Virginia Supreme Court declared most of the Stanley Plan (a package of laws designed to support Massive Resistance) unconstitutional on January 19, 1959 (birthday of Robert E. Lee and a Virginia state holiday), Muse (who considered himself a "fighting moderate" rather than a liberal) directed the Southern Leadership Project of the Southern Regional Council, an early private civil rights organization.
 For four years Muse toured the South urging voluntary compliance with court desegregation orders.
 President John F. Kennedy also appointed him to a commission to monitor racial equality in the armed forces.

 Muse published his first book, Virginia's Massive Resistance in 1961, and Ten Years of Prelude (also about Massive Resistance) in 1964.
-He also published Tarheel Tommy Atkins(1963) about World War I. He later published The American Negro Revolution: From Nonviolence to Black Power, 1963-1967.
+He also published Tarheel Tommy Atkins (1963) about World War I. He later published The American Negro Revolution: From Nonviolence to Black Power, 1963-1967.
 His last book was The Twentieth Century as I Saw It (1981).